 Two items of note:

-1 / There are 3 grey “no-stitch” squares at the left edge of the chart.
+1 / There are 3 grey “no-stitch” squares at the left edge of the charts.
 These spaces represent the stitches that will be used by the CDD, which is why they are not worked at the end of the round.
 The spaces are essentially place holders, and if you see a no stitch box, you should interpret them as “do nothing”.

 2 / Normally the locking stitch marker is placed before the first stitch of the round.
 However, since we’re using DPNs for this tutorial, the stitch marker is placed after the first stitch so it doesn’t fall off during knitting.